MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     - Mark Post to General Ledger to transfer transactions from subsidiary modules to General Ledger when you post.
-You can verify the transactions in the General Ledger Transaction Entry window and you’ll have to post the batches in General Ledger before they update your account balances.
+You can verify the transactions in the General Ledger Transaction Entry window and you'll have to post the batches in General Ledger before they update your account balances.

     - Mark Post Through General Ledger Files to transfer transactions from subsidiary modules to General Ledger and automatically post them to your posting accounts.

-    - Leave both selections unmarked if you don’t want to post to General Ledger.
-You might unmark these selections when you’re entering beginning balances or if you’re entering correcting transactions in a subsidiary module and don’t want the amounts to affect General Ledger.
+    - Leave both selections unmarked if you don't want to post to General Ledger.
+You might unmark these selections when you're entering beginning balances or if you're entering correcting transactions in a subsidiary module and don't want the amounts to affect General Ledger.

-For more information, refer to *Posting “to” and “through” General Ledger* .
+For more information, refer to *Posting "to" and "through" General Ledger* .

-1. If you’re posting to General Ledger, specify how detailed you want your journal entries to be.
+1. If you're posting to General Ledger, specify how detailed you want your journal entries to be.
 You can make the following selections:

     - Create a journal entry per **transaction** to post in detail (to create